wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU App - Freely Operate Ads Coin

-By free airdrop of crypto coins to group members, a coin community is created.
-Coins holders can make money by selling coins to any marketeer for showing Ads.
+By free airdrop of crypto coins to group members, a community is created.
+Coins holders can make money by selling coins to any marketeers, who can display Ads and chat with members.

 TAU is a serverless blockchain tech without using dedicated host, while everything is on phones network.

 We do not require you to buy any TAUcoins.
-We are FREE and open source.
+TAU is FREE and open source.

 #### Crypto Airdrop Toolset
 * No third party charge such as ETH gas.